ScatterHQ/machinist/README.rst

 Defining Inputs, Outputs, and States
 ------------------------------------

-Inputs, outputs, and states are all :class:`twisted.python.constants.NamedConstant`s.
+Inputs, outputs, and states are all ``twisted.python.constants.NamedConstant``.
-Collections of inputs, outputs, and states, are :class:`twisted.python.constants.Names`.
+Collections of inputs, outputs, and states are ``twisted.python.constants.Names``.

 .. code-block:: python